wonderingabout/nvidia-archives/README.md

 breaks the X server

-but the ppa version has been tested to work for cuda 10.0, install nvidia-driver-410 metapackage
+but the ppa version has been tested to work for cuda 10.0, we need to install nvidia-driver-410 metapackage, even if newer versions are available

 ```
 sudo add-apt-repository -y ppa:graphics-drivers/ppa && \